mhyatt000/blog/content/about.md

 draft: false
 ---

-I am a Computer Science major at Loyola University Chicago.
-I am from Highland Park Illinois.
+I am a Computer Science major at [Loyola University Chicago](https://www.luc.edu/cs/index.shtml).
 Some of my hobbies include hiphop dance, lifting weights, and construction projects.
 I have close ties to my extended family and it is a long standing tradition for us to have Sunday night dinner together.

 I first became interested in computer science during my high school classes.
 I have always been fascinated by the idea of efficiency, and using tools in order to complete goals in innovative ways.
 My passion for CS truly began when I began learning about neural networks.
 I was hooked on the idea of teaching computers to learn things that humans have failed to learn, and the prospect that we will be learning from them along the way.